 Case records contain sufficient, accurate information to:

-PA-RPM 7 does not apply to Community Change Initiatives (PA-CCI), Early Childhood Education (PA-ECE), Out-of-School Time (PA-OST), and/or Youth Development (PA-YD) programs.
-However, if agencies provide both those and other services, the standards will apply to the agency and should be implemented in all programs/services other than PA-CCI, PA-ECE, PA-OST, and PA-YD.
-Agencies that provide other types of non-clinical group or crisis intervention services should contact their Accreditation Coordinator if they have questions about the applicability of these standards.
+Note: RPM 7 does not apply to Community Change Initiatives (CCI), Early Childhood Education (ECE), Out-of-School Time (OST), and/or Youth Development (YD) programs.
+However, if organizations provide both those and other services, the standards will apply to the organization and should be implemented in all programs/services other than CCI, ECE, OST, and YD.
+Organizations that provide other types of non-clinical group or crisis intervention services should contact their Accreditation Coordinator if they have questions about the applicability of these standards.

-The agency provides non-clinical group or crisis intervention services.
+The organization provides non-clinical group or crisis intervention services.

-Note: See PA-DV 17 for further guidance about the information to be included in case records for Domestic Violience Services (PA-DV).
+Note: See DV 17 for further guidance about the information to be included in case records for Domestic Violence Services (DV)

 Note: Please see Checklist: Case Records in the Tools Index for additional assistance with this standard.

-NA The agency provides only non-clinical group, crisis intervention, and/or information and referral services.
+NA The organization provides only non-clinical group, crisis intervention, and/or information and referral services.

 NA The network management entity does not provide screening, assessment, service authorizations, or other services for specific clients.

-The agency maintains a case record for each person or family.
+The organization maintains a case record for each person or family.

 Case records comply with all legal requirements and contain information necessary to provide services, including: